(revised 18 September 2018)

 The premises of Raphael Farhi are like a little village; and it strikes me that notwithstanding the deference which is accorded by all their inmates to the patriarch of the family, and the good order which is observed, domestic comfort, in the European sense of the term, must be considerably impeded by the number of different ages moving to and from in the courts.
 The ladies themselves made a busy scene of it, trudging along in their high patterns or calling to another from one side of the quadrangle to the other.
 They seemed , however to cultivate great kindness , as well as volubility of address, when summoning the attention of their companions.
 The name of Sarah, Rebekah, Miriam and other, fell like music on our ears; and in the persons of those who bore them we saw the forms which or imagination associated with Hebrew mothers and daughter on whom they were first bestowed.... (page 341)

 Brigit Keenan in her book Damascus published in 2000 by Thames & Hudson Ltd, London, UK , describes the Farhi houses.
 Several pictures taken by Tim Beddow (and copyrighed by Mr. Said and his charitable trust Safingest) shows how magnifiient these houses were and how some are in a sad state of neglect.
-A great 1873 painting by Sir Frederic Leighton " La Cueillette des Citrons" shows the courtyard in its glorious day with two women and a girl (probably Farhi) picking up lemons from one of the courtyard's tree.
-The dresses of the women are European style and most likely never worn in Damascus.
-The painting owned by the Leighton Trust is shown at the Royal Academy of Arts in London.
+A great 1873 painting by Sir Frederic Leighton " La Ceuillette des Citrons" shows the courtyard in its glorious day with two women and a girl (probably Gilsom Farhi the grandmother of Jaqueline Tawil born Elia) picking up lemons from one of the courtyard's tree.
+The painting owned by the Leighton Trust was shown at the Royal Academy of Arts in London.
+It was sold at auction in the 1990's to an anonymous buyer.

 The Mourad Farhi house, which has now renamed Beit Dahdah by its current owner , an art dealer, is shown in the following pictures.
 The page numbers refer to the Keenan book.